swift-nav/sora-device-client/README.md

 ```

 ### Python Interpreter
 You need to install python 3.10.
+See <https://www.python.org/downloads/> for download instructions.
+On macOS, you can use homebrew as well:
 ```bash
 brew install python@3.10
 ```